linkml/linkml/sphinx/index.rst

 LinkML Documentation
 ====================

-Everything you need to know about `LinkML <https://linkml.io>`_, the Linked Data Modeling Language
+Everything you need to know about `LinkML <https://linkml.io>`_, the Linked Data Modeling Language.

+LinkML is a flexible modeling language that allows you to author schemas in YAML that describe the structure of your data.
+LinkML provides a framework for working with and validating data in a variety of formats (JSON, RDF, TSV) provides generators for compiling LinkML schemas to other frameworks.

 Documentation